KAXUN01/My-Portfolio/README.md

 ---

 Thank you for visiting my portfolio.
 I hope you find it informative and enjoyable.
-Feel free to explore my work, and if you have any questions, don't hesitate to reach out via the contact section.
+Feel free to explore my work, and if you have any questions, don't hesitate to reach out.

 Looking forward to connecting!